Folklore—the traditional customs, beliefs, stories and sayings of a community, passed down through generations largely by word of mouth.

-The Taiwanese tales and traditions collected in this online repository are organized into seven very general and overlapping categories.
+The Taiwanese tales and traditions collected in this online repository are organized into eight very general and overlapping categories.
 Many of the terms below are interchangeable in popular usage.

 Folktales are stories passed down through generations, usually through word of mouth, within a community or culture.
 Most of these stories originate in popular culture and contain the cultural memories, ideals and philosophies of their communities.

-These are stories from the indigenous Austronesian and Formosan communities of Taiwan.
+These are stories from the indigenous Formosan and Austronesian communities of Taiwan.
 They represent the mind-bogglingly diverse cultures and languages of the Taiwan’s “First Nations” who have called the island home for tens of thousands of years.

 Legends are a community’s traditional stories that are popularly regarded as history or are based on historical events.
 These tales often elaborate on the lives of famous or influential figures in the past.